Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

-My name is Aadit Rao.
-I am currently living in Vancouver, Canada and entering my third year at the University of British Columbia majoring in Computer Science and a minor in Mathematics.
+I am currently living in Vancouver, Canada and in my third year at the University of British Columbia majoring in Computer Science and a minor in Mathematics.
 My passions span across Aviation, Formula 1, Travelling, and Gaming.

 <!-- As I aspire to excel in game programming, I invite you to explore my game creations [here](https://skyl1ne0.itch.io/).
 Your feedback and insights are always appreciated! -->